DmmDGM/soda.css/README.md

 ## Description

-"Hai~ Dis is soda.css!
+"Hai~ Dis is Soda!
 I made it myself! :3"

 Soda is a simple HTML development kit with random (but hopefully helpful) utility tools and features.